 Constitution Day and Citizenship Day

-Constitution Day, also known as Constitution Day and Citizenship Day, is observed nationally on September 17 every year.
-In 2004, Congress mandated that schools receiving federal funding provide education about the Constitution to commemorate the principles and practices protected and provided for in the Constitution.
+Observing or participating in naturalization ceremonies on Constitution Day and Citizenship Day helps schools meet a Congressional mandate to teach about the Constitution on September 17 every year.
+In 2004, Congress mandated that schools receiving federal funding provide education about the Constitution on that date.